-- 1. Direct social impact by influencing visible policy decisions and actions. - 2.
-Direct social impact by influencing other policy decisions and actions that are not detected or recorded.
+1. Direct social impact by influencing visible policy decisions and actions.
+2. Direct social impact by influencing other policy decisions and actions that are not detected or recorded.
 3. Indirect social impact by influencing a government's "data/evidence culture" and building capacity to use data and evidence.

-We also note that ELP impact commonly grows over time as advisory relationships deepen and scope of influence widens.
+ELP impact also grows over time as advisory relationships deepen and scope of influence widens.

 Below, we present a selection of impact examples accomplished through government ELPs and related government partnerships.
 Per the above impact channels, we emphasize that the below examples represent only a fraction of the overall impact achieved by ELPs.
-We break the descriptions in pre-COVID and COVID phases to provide historical color, and emphasize our

-India track record since all three COVID projects prioritized by GiveWell have an India focus.
+We break the descriptions in pre-COVID and COVID phases to provide historical color, and emphasize our India track record since all three COVID projects currently prioritized by GiveWell have an India focus.